ray-moore/gizmo/README.md

             div.appendChild(p);

             p = new ParagraphElement();
-            p.setText("This is another paragraph with no inline elements");
+            p.setText("This is another paragraph with no inline elements for demo purposes");
             div.appendChild(p);
         }